Sean Connor: Institute

 On 14 September 2019, he returned to senior management when he was appointed as first-team manager at NIFL Premiership club Institute.
 The "Sky Blues" were relegated when the 2019–20 season was curtailed due to the COVID-19 pandemic in Northern Ireland; Connor said the decision to relegate the club without the full fixture list completed was "a very, very sad day for football".
 The 2020–21 campaign did not take place due to the pandemic.
 He was later released on 17 August 2021, "following deep and personal discussions".

 Return to Africa

 He returned to South Africa as football consultant and technical director at Cape Town Spurs on 3 October 2023, where he developed a strategic five-year plan for the club.
 On 1 August 2024, Connor was appointed head coach at Botswana Premier League side Matebele, in addition to the recruitment team in conjunction with the Technical Director.
 He signed a two-year contract with Jwaneng Galaxy and within a week had led the club to win the Botswana FA Challenge Cup with a 2–0 win over Security Systems.

+In February 2026, Connor left Galaxy, then top of the league, joining rivals Gaborone United.